dida886/meshcore-card/README.md

 mode: queued
 ```

+What's optimized: Instead of storing the entire event JSON (~400-500 bytes per entry), the automation now extracts only the 10 essential fields needed for route visualization (~180-250 bytes per entry).
+Each entry is a clean, flat JSON object with no nested arrays – faster to parse and easier on disk space.

-* Note: The entity_id must match the notification entity created in Step 1.
+Note: The entity_id must match the notification entity created in Step 1.
 If you used a different name, adjust accordingly (e.g., notify.file).

 ### Step 3: Verify